Metamizole: Contraindications

 Previous hypersensitivity (such as agranulocytosis or anaphylaxis) to metamizole or any of the excipients (e.g. lactose) in the preparation used, acute porphyria, impaired haematopoiesis (such as due to treatment with chemotherapy agents), third trimester of pregnancy (potential for adverse effects in the newborn), lactation, children with a body weight below 16 kg, history of aspirin-induced asthma and other hypersensitivity reactions to analgesics.

+In 2018, the European Medicines Agency (EMA) reviewed the safety of metamizole and concluded it to be generally safe for the general population.
+However, they advised against its use in the third trimester of pregnancy or while breastfeeding due to risks of renal impairment or ductus arteriosus to the fetus or infant.

+Interactions

+A clinically severe interaction has been identified between aspirin and metamizole for patients who regularly take aspirin to manage vascular disease: this interaction occurs due to steric hindrance at the active aspirin binding site of COX-1 by metamizole; to manage this interaction, it is recommended to make a delay between the intake of each of these drugs, with aspirin being taken at least 30 minutes before metamizole.

 Oral anticoagulants (blood thinners), lithium, captopril, triamterene and antihypertensives may also interact with metamizole, as other pyrazolones are known to interact adversely with these substances.

 Overdose

 It is considered fairly safe on overdose, but in these cases supportive measures are usually advised as well as measures to limit absorption (such as activated charcoal) and accelerate excretion (such as haemodialysis).

 Physicochemistry

-It is a sulfonic acid and comes in calcium, sodium and magnesium salt forms.
+Metamizole is a sulfonic acid and comes in calcium, sodium and magnesium salt forms.
 Its sodium salt monohydrate form is a white/almost crystalline powder that is unstable in the presence of light, highly soluble in water and ethanol but practically insoluble in dichloromethane.